Investigating the Temporal Evolution of Gamma-Ray Burst Central Engine Parameters Based on Numerical Simulations: Acknowledgements

 \section{Acknowledgements}

-We are very grateful to Agnieszka Janiuk, He Gao and Bing Zhang for their helpful discussions.
+I thank the anonymous referee for helpful suggestions.
+I am very grateful to Agnieszka Janiuk, He Gao and Bing Zhang for their helpful discussions.
 This work is supported by the National Natural Science Foundation of China under grants 12473012 and 12533005, and the National Key R\&D Program of China (No. SQ2023YFC220007).